AvivKermann/spotipy.nvim/README.md

 `spotipy.nvim` has several commands:

 ### Adding a Track to the Queue
-Add a song to the queue (plays it next) by specifying a track URI.
+Add a track to the queue (plays it next) by specifying a track URI.
 ```bash
 :SpotifyAdd <track_uri>
 ```